penumbra1/expensify/README.md

 ## TODO:

 - refactor ExpenseForm to pass only the updated fields in "updates" instead of rewriting the entire expense - diff the form state against its props.expense and send up only the difference
-- refactor the router to avoid header rerenders (nested routes?)
+- refactor the router to avoid header rerenders ([nested routes?](https://tylermcginnis.com/react-router-nested-routes/))
 - clean up imports

 - Persist state to localstorage and boot from there when offline
+- retry/export failed updates functionality

+- ditch react-dates (427.77K) for Grommet dropdown date picker
 - add social media icons, spinner, error pic
 - styles - Grommet?
 - stats page visualized with Grommet?
--
-- switch to Babel 7

 - refactor to React.PureComponent where possible
 - switch to React 16.6 to use memo in sfc: see https://twitter.com/dan_abramov/status/1055689046117105664

 - fix: going to inexistent route -> 404 -> back is slow - why?
-- fix: DataPicker rerenders like crazy on text input change

 - check for fragment <> syntax support in Jest and remove \<Fragment\> everywhere

 - review test coverage (e.g. status, social, router)
 - firebase files are not tested - check out [firebase-mock](https://github.com/soumak77/firebase-mock/blob/HEAD/tutorials/client/auth/authentication.md))

 - add tag functionality (search by tag, tag cloud)
+- add file attachments (receipts, screenshots etc.)

+- optimize bundle size: included bundle analyzer already